MicrosoftDocs/azure-devops-yaml-schema/task-reference/download-pipeline-artifact-v2.md

 <!-- :::editable-content name="remarks"::: -->
 ## Remarks

 Use this task to download pipeline artifacts from earlier stages in this pipeline, or from another pipeline.
 By default, artifacts are downloaded to `$(Pipeline.Workspace)`.
 If you don't specify an artifact name, a subdirectory will be created for each downloaded artifact.
-You can use [file matching patterns](/azure/devops/pipelines/tasks/file-matching-patterns) to limit the files you want to downloaded.
+You can use [file matching patterns](/azure/devops/pipelines/tasks/file-matching-patterns) to limit the files you want to download.

 The [publish](/azure/devops/pipelines/yaml-schema/steps-publish) and [download](/azure/devops/pipelines/yaml-schema/steps-download) keywords are tasks shortcuts to [publish](/azure/devops/pipelines/artifacts/pipeline-artifacts#publish-artifacts) and [download](/azure/devops/pipelines/artifacts/pipeline-artifacts#download-artifacts) your pipeline artifacts.